unjs/unstorage/docs/2.drivers/cloudflare.md

 **Options:**

-- `binding`: KV namespace binding or a global binding name.
+- `binding`: KV namespace binding, or the name of a binding.
 Defaults to `STORAGE`.
+Names are resolved from the Worker's bindings via `import { env } from "cloudflare:workers"`.
 - `base`: Prefixes all stored keys.
 - `minTTL`: Minimum TTL in seconds.
 Defaults to Cloudflare's minimum of `60`.